 It allows to do an arithmetic operation, equality checks or comparison on whatever object we want, through symbols like +, -, /, *, %, <, >.

 |In Java, operators are tied to particular Java types.

 For instance, String and numeric types in Java can make use of + operator for concatenation and addition.
 Another Java type can’t reuse this operator.

-Herein we discussed and compared the major points of Kotlin and Java languages.
-And we hope that this comparison helps you, as an Android developer, to understand the difference and decide which language is more preferable to developing Android apps.
+Herein we discussed and compared the major points of Java and Kotlin languages, explained why Kotlin over Java and gave answers to some of the common questions related to Kotlin.
+We hope that this comparison helps you to understand the difference and decide which language is more preferable for you as an Android developer.

 In any case, if you still have any confusion about whether to use Kotlin or Java for Android application development, what are the benefits of choosing Kotlin over Java, how to hire developers with expertise in Kotlin, get in touch with us through our contact us form.
 One of our sales representatives will comprehend your app development project and suggest the right language to choose from.